 Always Keep the Ball Low and Vary the Spin

 If you want to win the game, you have to serve the ball low.
 Make sure that the ball is enough to clear the net.
-In case you serve with a high ball, your opponent can easily attack it.
-In addition, you also need to use different types of spin.
+In case you serve with a high ball, your opponent can quickly attack it.
+Besides, it would help if you also used different types of spin.

 These types of spins include sidespin, underspin, side-underspin, side-topspin, and no-spin.
 If you keep on practicing these spin types, your opponent might be confused.